 What is the Intervention Program?

 The third and last program that the NCBON offers is the Intervention Program.
-Unlike the AP and the CDDP, this program is not for nurses that have been diagnosed with a substance abuse disorder, but rather it is a voluntary alternative to disciplinary action to intervene before a nurse develops a disorder.
+Unlike the AP and the CDDP, this program isn’t for nurses that have been diagnosed with a substance abuse disorder.
+Rather it is a voluntary alternative to disciplinary action to intervene before a nurse develops a disorder.
 This program is for nurses that have convictions for Driving While Impaired (DWI) or nurses that test positive for an illicit substance on a routine drug screening—such as a random or pre-employment screening.

 IP aims to provide early recognition and intervention for nurses who are at risk for abusing drugs or alcohol.
-During a nurse’s enrollment in this program, the nurse must complete routine drug screenings, abstain from chemical and alcohol substances except for prescribed medication, and complete quarterly work performance evaluations.
-The nurse will successfully complete the Intervention Program after he or she has been employed in nursing for at least one year and has received four satisfactory evaluations, and after completion of the program, the nurse may return to a full practice of nursing.
+During a nurse’s enrollment in this program, the nurse must complete routine drug screenings.
+Nurses must also abstain from chemical and alcohol substances except for prescribed medication, and complete quarterly work performance evaluations.
+Nurses will successfully complete the Intervention Program after he or she has been employed in nursing at least one year.
+He/she must also receive four satisfactory evaluations.
+After completion of the program, the nurse may return to a full practice of nursing.
 Just like the AP, the Intervention Program is not considered public information and is not published on the Board’s website.